 FAMILY TO FAMILY

-Bobbie Bower is a children’s ministry consultant in
+The author, Bobbie Bower, is a children’s ministry consultant in Kansas.

 Want more great help with helping parents with faith tips and insights?
 Check out the customizable Parenting Christian Kids newsletter.
 You know that communicating with parents is critical and that parents aspire to raise strong Christian kids in a troubled world.
 The Parenting Christian Kids newsletter will help you—and parents—do just that!
 With incredible content for parents and a fun, modern design, this newsletter will positively impact the families in your ministry.